10 best towns in Cornwall for a UK staycation

 St Austell

-As one of the sunniest places in the UK, it’s no wonder that Cornwall is so popular with Brits looking for a staycation.
 From charming fishing villages to lively market towns, Cornwall has a lot to offer.
 What better way to spend a UK staycation than exploring some of the best towns in Cornwall.

 Stay in a luxury cottage with Classic Cottages, next to the ocean, surrounded by nature, and wake up to a more laid-back way of life.

-Despite its popularity with tourists, many of the towns still retain a strong local identity.
-Whether you’re looking for an active surfing break, a chilled beach holiday, or a chance to disconnect and get back to nature, you’ll find it in Cornwall.
+Whether you’re looking for an active surfing break, a chilled beach holiday, or a chance to disconnect and get back to nature, I know you’ll find it in Cornwall.

 1. St Ives

 Without doubt, one of the best towns in Cornwall is the beautiful St Ives.
-With its golden sandy beaches and strong cultural presence, this arty Cornish town has buckets of appeal.
+With its golden sandy beaches and strong cultural presence, I think this arty Cornish town has buckets of appeal.

 St Ives is about as pretty as English coastal towns come.
 Wander winding cobbled streets, discover quaint fisherman’s cottages, and relax on Mediterranean-inspired cafe terraces.
-All set against the backdrop of enticing sea views and a buzzing harbour.

 St Ives